dgopstein/atoms-of-confusion/simplifications/README.md

 Each directory contains some of the original files from the IOCCC submission (Makefile, hint.text, etc) and several standard files used in simplifying the program:

- * `confusing.c` - The transformed version of the program (a.c, c.c, e.c, g.c)
+ * `confusing.c` - The obfuscated version of the program (a.c, c.c, e.c, g.c)
- * `nonconfusing.c` - The normalized obfuscated version of the program (b.c, d.c, f.c, h.c)
+ * `nonconfusing.c` - The normalized and transformed version of the program (b.c, d.c, f.c, h.c)
  * `test.sh` - A script that compares the output of `confusing.c` and `nonconfusing.c` to make sure they are functionally equivalent
  * `notes.txt` - A description of interesting things found when simplifying the source and an index of all the simplifying transformations
  * `decoded/` - Incremental versions of the transformed file after every simplifying step.
 These files are named with the following convention `phase-phasename-step-transformation.c` where: